dotnet/efcore/.github/ISSUE_TEMPLATE/ask_a_question.md

 ### Include verbose output

-Please include `--verbose` output when filing bugs about the `dotnet ef` or Package Manager Console tools.
+Please include verbose output when asking questions about the `dotnet ef` or Package Manager Console tools.

 Use triple-tick fences for tool output.
 For example: